calvinhenderson/calvinhenderson/README.md

 ### 👋 Hello!
 I'm Calvin Henderson.

-I'm a husband, father, and self-taught developer.
+I'm a husband, father, veteran, and self-taught developer.
 I enjoy hanging out with my family, creating software and automations, working on my '06 Buell XB9SX, and tinkering in my home lab in my free time.

+### 🎓 Education

+I'm currently attending Harrisburg University for a Bachelors in Computer and Information Sciences.

 ### 💼 Work

+> [!NOTE]
 > I'm transitioning into software development full-time.
 Send me an email!

-I currently work for a local school district as a Technology Specialist where I develop software and automations, mentor interns, manage the day-to-day operations of our support center, and administer Windows and Linux servers.
+I currently work for a local school district as a Technology Specialist where I develop software and automations, mentor interns, oversee the day-to-day operations of our support center, and administer Windows and Linux servers.

 ### 🔩 Technologies